hRun/TA_cryptosuite/README.md

  - Manage the usage of encryption and decryption via two new roles
  - Manage the decryption of specific fields on a per user basis using encrypted private key files and providing only authorized users with the corresponding password.
  - The purpose is to allow only a specific set of users to view certain information due to legal restrictions, privacy policies, etc.
+ - Hash fields during search time using common hashing algorithms

 ## Additional Notes for Apptitude App Contest
 - The app uses only portable code and is tested thoroughly on *nix systems.
 - The app will be used within customer projects, and improved according to customer and community needs.
 Development of the app will happen in public.
 Bugs/Issues and improvement requests can be opened on the project's Github page (<https://github.com/my2ndhead/SA-hypercrypto/issues>).

 ## Release Notes
+ - **v1.5** /   2016-07-16
+    - Added support for Splunk 6.4.x
+    - Now using Python SDK for Splunk v 1.6.0
+    - Fixed small bugs with searchbnf and READMEs
 - **v1.4**  /   2015-07-20
   - Bugfixes and final release for Apptitude2 submission
 - **v1.3**	/ 	2015-07-15